-The OVATION-2 Study is evaluating GEN-1 (IMNN-001), an investigational* immunotherapy designed to use the body’s own immune system, combined with the standard of care treatment, to help fight ovarian cancer cells.
+The MRD Study is evaluating IMNN-001, an investigational* immunotherapy designed to use the body’s own immune system, combined with the standard of care treatment, to help fight ovarian cancer cells.

 When cancer cells develop, the body’s disease-fighting immune system may not detect or be able to attack the cancer.
 Immunotherapy is any type of therapy that impacts the body’s immune system.
 In cancer treatment, immunotherapy is designed to help the body recognize and attack to destroy cancer cells.